 Throughout the program, participants gain pedagogical skills specifically designed for teaching Gaga.
 Each teacher-in-training’s individual voice is encouraged to develop within the shared language of Gaga.

 The teacher training process takes place in Tel Aviv and requires 12 months of active participation, with flexible schedules designed according to the needs of each individual.
 The program is designed for experienced, inspiring dancers who have connected their passion to move and the power of their imagination to their physical skills.
 Dancers who complete the program are certified to teach Gaga/people and Gaga/dancers.

-Gaga invites children to experience the magic of movement through Gagadim – Gaga for children.
+Gaga invites children to experience the magic of movement through Gaga for families.
 Gaga provides children with tools and skills for personal and independent development.
 The language nurtures imagination, creativity, flexibility, explosive power, coordination, agility, balance, delicacy, improvisation, humor, and attentiveness to a broad range of sensations.
 Classes are taught with attention to each participant and his/her abilities and pace of learning.
 Gaga encourages the channeling of different emotions into a physical experience, in an atmosphere of freedom and with the joy of activity, and it strengthens the child’s sense of competence.

 Information about the class:

 Ohad Naharin has found that the value of Gaga for children lies in the cooperative work alongside an adult family member.
 Gaga/families is open to children age 6-10 and accompanying adults.
 Classes are 50 minutes long and take place in studios without mirrors.